Irritable Bowel Syndrome: Criteria for Diagnosis

 Having any of the following symptoms supports the diagnosis of IBS.

-These criteria are used along with a medical history and physical examination to help your doctor determine whether you have IBS.
+These criteria are used along with a medical history and physical exam to help your doctor determine whether you have IBS.

 eMedicineHealth Medical Reference from Healthwise